rdpep/Jiu-Jitsu-Coach/README.md

 ## Why I Built This

 I'm combining my interest in programming with my background in jiu jitsu.
 I find it hard to have a structured training regimen unless you are present in a jiu jitsu class.
 So, if you're like me and are busy with work and overall life, it can be very challenging to make most classes.
 This project came about as a means of 'simulating' a personal jiu jitsu coach that will call out moves to you while you are practicing at home.
-It is intened to be used with a training partner or a grappling dummy to drill the moves being spoken.
+It is intended to be used with a training partner or a grappling dummy to drill the moves being spoken.
 Ultimately, this is to serve as a training tool that can be used anywhere, anytime, to continue training when away from a structured class/gym.

 ---